The Academic Program

 Thirty-two units of work are required for the A.B. degree.
 These must include:

-- One course to meet the quantitative skills requirement.
+- One unit to meet the quantitative skills requirement.

 - Work to demonstrate the required level of proficiency in foreign language.

 - Six units to meet the divisional requirements.

 - A major subject sequence.

 - Elective units of work to complete an undergraduate program.

 In addition, all students must complete eight half-semesters of physical education, successfully complete a swim proficiency test and meet the residency requirement.

 The aim of the College Seminar is to engage students in careful examination of fundamental issues and debates that can illustrate the choices we make in our daily lives.
 By encouraging critical thinking, focused discussion and cogent writing, the seminars help prepare students for a modern world that demands perceptive understanding both within and outside of the frameworks of particular disciplines.